telerik/ajax-docs/general-information/performance/optimizing-performance.md

-__RadMenu__
+**RadMenu**

 It supports [web service load on demand](http://demos.telerik.com/aspnet-ajax/Menu/Examples/Programming/WebService/DefaultCS.aspx) and lazy initialization (transparent for the user).
 RadMenu can seamlessly work with disabled ViewState.

-__RadTabStrip__
+**RadTabStrip**

 Having lots of page views (inside RadMultiPage) can slow down switching between tabs.
 Also it generates lots of HTML (because of the controls contained in the pageviews).
-To tackle this problem we have an[online example](http://demos.telerik.com/aspnet-ajax/TabStrip/Examples/ApplicationScenarios/LoadOnDemand/DefaultCS.aspx) demonstrating how to load pageviews on demand via AJAX.The multipage also has a property “RenderSelectedPageOnly” which does exactly what it says.
-In this case switching to a new page view requires postback. __RadAjaxManager & RadAjaxPanel__Performance problems can be caused by large updating areas with lots of HTML (especially tables), JavaScript files, JavaScript components and CSS.
+To tackle this problem we have an [online example](http://demos.telerik.com/aspnet-ajax/TabStrip/Examples/ApplicationScenarios/LoadOnDemand/DefaultCS.aspx) demonstrating how to load pageviews on demand via AJAX.The multipage also has a property “RenderSelectedPageOnly” which does exactly what it says.
+In this case switching to a new page view requires postback. **RadAjaxManager & RadAjaxPanel** performance problems can be caused by large updating areas with lots of HTML (especially tables), JavaScript files, JavaScript components and CSS.
 More info:[Optimizing client-side performance](7956CE09-A038-4465-9FE6-602125EBB685)

-__RadDatePicker, RadDateTimePicker and RadTimePicker__
+**RadDatePicker, RadDateTimePicker and RadTimePicker**

 Performance problems can be caused by using the picker in list controls.
 An example how to optimize this can be found here: